 Food now occupies less than half of rural and urban monthly expenditure, and this share has seen a steep fall over the last few decades.[12]
 In the 1960s, 80% of the rural household budget and nearly 70% of the urban household budget, on the other hand, was on food alone.
 This is in line with trends seen across the world, where growth in incomes and a move away from manual labour leads to relatively lower spending on food.[13]

 This is driven by a big decline in relative spending on cereals.
-Indians now consume a smaller absolute quantity of cereals per person per month than before - from 2000 to 2023, the quantity of cereals consumed has dropped by nearly 25%[14].
+Indians now consume a smaller absolute quantity of cereals per person per month than before - from 2000 to 2024, the quantity of cereals consumed has dropped by nearly 25%.[14]
 Additionally, the expanded National Food Security Act now provides free grains to 75% of the rural and 50% of the urban population in India.
 As a result, spending on cereals now occupies less than 5% of the MPCE, from 22% in rural areas and 12% in urban areas in 2000.

 On the other hand, fruits, eggs, fish and meat, processed food have seen their share in MPCE rise over the last few decades.
-One of the most significant changes in Indian spending has been on processed foods, which include packaged food, beverages and purchased cooked meals.
+One of the most significant changes in Indian spending has been on processed foods, which include packaged food, non-alcoholic beverages and purchased cooked meals.
 Their share in the monthly per capita consumption expenditure has nearly doubled in the last two decades.

 Rising non-food expenditures

 Within non-food expenditure, transport and purchase of durable goods are the item groups that saw the fastest jump in the share in MPCE over time.
-About 7-8% of MPCE was spent on conveyance in 2023, compared to 3% and 5% in rural and urban Indian in 2000.
-The share of monthly spending on durable goods (including furniture and large appliances) has more than doubled to about 7% in 2023.
+About 8% of MPCE was spent on conveyance in 2024, compared to 3% and 6% in rural and urban Indian in 2000.
+The share of monthly spending on durable goods (including furniture and large appliances) has more than doubled to about 7% in 2024.
 In urban India, spending on education is another area that has seen substantial growth.

 [2] The first HCES was carried out in 1950, but the five-yearly surveys that are comparable to current data began in 1972.
-The 2017-18 survey data was withdrawn, so the 2022-23 survey is the first one since 2011-12.
+The 2017-18 survey data was withdrawn, so the 2022-23 survey was the first one since 2011-12.
+MOSPI conducted another round of HCES in 2023-24.

 [3] Until now, the entire HCES questionnaire was asked to sample households in a single visit.
 In the latest Household Consumption Expenditure Survey, enumerators visit every sample household three times in successive months to canvas the survey schedule that is broken up into three parts.